psineur/NSObject-AutomagicCoding/README.md

  1. Drag'n'Drop NSObject+AutoMagicCoding.h | m to your project.
 This will add AMC methods to all objects inherited from NSObject.
  2. Import NSObject+AutoMagicCoding.h where you need it.
- 3. Reimplement +(BOOL)AMCEnabled and return YES to enable AMC for you class.
+ 3. Reimplement +(BOOL)AMCEnabled and return YES to enable AMC for all instances of your class.
  4. Reimplement -(id)initWithDictionaryRepresentation: and use [super initWithDictionaryRepresentation] inside of it.
 Ensure that all collections & other fields are created after calling super initWithDictionaryRepresentation.
 Do your own init routines after.
  4. Use -dictionaryRepresentation to encode your object to NSDictionary & NSObject::objectWithDictionaryRepresentation: to decode.
- * Additionaly: reimplement -AMCKeysForDictionaryRepresentation to change amount & order of encoded/decoded fields.
+ * __Additionaly:__ reimplement -AMCKeysForDictionaryRepresentation to change amount & order of encoded/decoded fields.
 (See AMCKeysForDictionaryRepresentation below for more info ).
- * Additionaly: reimplement -AMCEncodeStructWithValue: withName: /-AMCDecodeStructWithValue: withName:  to support custom structs (See Custom Struct below for more info).
+ * __Additionaly:__ reimplement -AMCEncodeStructWithValue:withName: & -AMCDecodeStructWithValue: withName: to support custom structs (See Custom Struct below for more info).
- * Additionaly: reimplement -AMCFieldTypeForValueWithKey: for any non-scalar ivar, that you want to use as fields for AMC.
-(ATTENTION: It's recommended to avoid using iVars without properties in AMC due to harder memory management, need to write more code, unsupported custom structs & possible future restrictions)
+ * __Additionaly:__ reimplement -AMCFieldTypeForValueWithKey: for any non-scalar ivars, that you want to use as fields for AMC.

+ __ATTENTION__: It's recommended to avoid using iVars without properties in AMC due to harder memory management, need to write more code, unsupported custom structs & possible future restrictions.

 AMCKeysForDictionaryRepresentation
 ==================